Tikhanovskaya: Stay-at-home mum challenging Belarus strongman - RFI

 Stay-at-home-mother Svetlana Tikhanovskaya never thought she would run for president or become the leader of the Belarusian protest movement.

-But in a tale worthy of Hollywood, in a matter of weeks the 37-year-old has gone from a political unknown to the strongest challenger to Belarus strongman Alexander Lukashenko, who claimed an overwhelming victory in a presidential election on Sunday.
+But in a tale worthy of Hollywood, in a matter of weeks the 37-year-old has gone from a political unknown to the biggest challenge ever to Belarus strongman Alexander Lukashenko's rule.

-Tikhanovskaya says the result of the vote has been rigged and called on Lukashenko to go peacefully and stop using force after police cracked down on protesters.
+Tikhanovskaya claimed victory in the August 9 election, declaring the vote rigged in favour of Lukashenko, and shortly after fled to neighbouring Lithuania.

-"I consider myself the winner of this election," she said on Monday.
+She has continued to lead the opposition from abroad in a bid to put an end Lukashenko's 26 years in power, calling protests that have brought unprecedented crowds into the streets of Belarusian cities.

-Her husband Sergei Tikhanovsky -- a popular 41-year-old YouTube blogger -- had been detained and could not submit his own presidential bid in time.
+Her husband, Sergei Tikhanovsky, had been detained on charges of plotting mass unrest and could not submit his own presidential bid in time.

-The electoral commission allowed Tikhanovskaya to stand, dropping two stronger opposition candidates.
+The electoral commission allowed Tikhanovskaya to stand instead, dropping two stronger opposition candidates.

-Despite a lack of political experience, she quickly emerged as the country's top opposition figure, with tens of thousands taking to the streets to support her bid.
+Despite a lack of political experience, she quickly emerged as the country's top opposition figure.

 "I have become the embodiment of people's hope, their longing for change," she told AFP in an interview ahead of election day.